-- indicates that an available update is in the process of being uploaded/installed.

-🆊 - indicates that an upload/install has failed.
+- indicates that an available update has been retrieved successfully. - indicates that an available update is in the process of being uploaded/installed. - indicates that an upload/install has failed. - 2.
+To upload an update, do either of the following as appropriate:

-- 2. To upload an update, do either of the following as appropriate: - If you are working remotely, click the Retrieve Updates button.
-It might take some time for the updates to be retrieved. - To upload local updates, do the following: - i.
-Click Import Updates. - ii.
+- If you are working remotely, click the Retrieve Updates button.
+It might take some time for the updates to be retrieved. - To upload local updates, do the following: - Click Import Updates. - ii.
 In the displayed Import Local Update dialog box, click Browse and browse to the local location containing the updates provided by Trustwave. - iii.
 Click Import. - 3.
-To view relevant details about an update, click the ± icon next to the update. - 4.
-To install an update, click ! next to the update, and select Install Now.
+To view relevant details about an update, click the ⊞ icon next to the update. - 4.
+To install an update, click next to the update, and select Install Now.